kyma-project/kyma/docs/03-tutorials/00-serverless/svls-15-external-scalers.md

     EOF
     ```

+    >**NOTE:** in this tutorial we use the `CPU` trigger because its configuration is really easy.
+If you want to use another trigger check the official [list of supported triggers](https://keda.sh/docs/2.8/scalers/).

 4. After a few seconds the `ScaledObject` should be up to date and contain information about actual replicas:

     ```bash